sjorsroelofs/ilusix-wordpress-like-posts/README.md

 Installation
 ----
-Install and activate the plugin.
+1. Install and activate the plugin.
+2. In the WordPress admin, go to 'Settings -> Like posts options' and configure the plugin
-Place the following code in your theme, inside 'The Loop':
+3. Place the following code in your theme, inside 'The Loop':

 ```php
 <?php ix_like_button(); ?>